abstrekt/Spacify/README.md

 Just clone it to your system, run ```npm install ``` on the project directory, run ```npm run start``` for viewing it as a live server on your localhost.
 ### Prerequisites

-Things you need to install to run it on your system [npm package manager](https://nodejs.org/en/) - npm is distributed with Node.js-
+Things you need to install to reproduce it on your system [npm package manager](https://nodejs.org/en/) - npm is distributed with Node.js-
 * which means that when you download Node.js, you automatically get npm installed on your computer.